Oregon's History Near You

 Oregon Encyclopedia is an expansive journey through Oregon's past.
 Read stories about

-Abigail Duniway, the “Mother of Equal Suffrage,”
+Abigail Scott Duniway, the "Mother of Equal Suffrage,"

-the history of blacks in Oregon, and the legacy of Oregon's American Indian tribes and bands.
+the history of Blacks in Oregon, and the legacy of Oregon's American Indian tribes and bands.